National-Digital-Twin/management-node/README.md

    cd docker
    ```

-2. Make sure you have the required certificates in place in the `docker` directory:
+2. Make sure you have the required certificates in the `docker` directory:
    - `keystore.jks` - Java keystore containing the server certificate
    - `truststore.jks` - Java truststore containing trusted certificates
    - `localhost.p12` - PKCS12 keystore for client authentication